thewchan/uxf/README.md

   `datetime`), is called a _scalar_.
 - A `map`, `list`, or `table` which contains only scalar values is called a scalar `map`, scalar `list`, or scalar `table`, respectively.
+- A `ttype` is the name of a table's user-defined type.

 ## Examples